cmndcntrlcyber/phishing-combo/README.md

 ### Common Issues

-1. **Port Conflicts**: If you have services already using ports 80, 443, 53, 3333, or 8080, modify the port mappings in docker-compose.yml.
+1. **Port Conflicts**: If you have services already using ports 53, 9081, 8444, 3333, or 8081, modify the port mappings in docker-compose.yml.

 2. **DNS Issues**: Evilginx2 requires proper DNS configuration.
 Ensure your domain's DNS records point to your server's IP address.

 3. **SSL Certificate Errors**: For production use, replace the self-signed certificates with valid ones.

+4. **Go Version Compatibility**: If you encounter build errors related to Go version compatibility, try modifying the Dockerfiles to use an older version of Go (e.g., 1.16 or 1.17).

+5. **Container Communication**: If the containers can't communicate with each other, check the Docker network configuration and ensure that the container names are correctly referenced in the configuration files.

 ## Disclaimer